 In the beginning of the year, I decided to take meditation courses.
 I was something I wanted to do for me as a way of taking life one day at a time.
 I never realized how important it would be for me this year until the pandemic hit.
 I meditate daily and it really helps me manage my day and my life.
 It is important to help balance work and life right now.

 It's funny you ask that, because I am always smiling.
 To be honest, there isn't just one thing.
 It my nature, my core, to smile for all things.
 When I finish my daily accomplishments that brings me joy.
 When I finish my workout routine that brings me joy.
 I believe that, when we smile, we attract positivity in our lives.
 Especially now, during the pandemic, we need to find reasons to smile.

 What led you to JP Morgan Chase?

 The mobility opportunities within the firm.
-It is a great place to work because we have a different approach and focus on diversity and inclusion.
+It is a great place to work because we have a different approach and focus on diversity, equity & inclusion.
 I am proud to work for a company who is so committed to diverse people.
 There are so many good people that we get the chance to work with.